mjdrushton/atsim-potentials/docs/index.rst

 Contact
 =======

-``atsim.potentials`` was developed by Michael Rushton, if you have any problems, suggestions or queries please get in touch at m.rushton@bangor.ac.uk
+``atsim.potentials`` was developed by Michael Rushton, if you have any problems, suggestions or queries please get in touch at m.j.d.rushton@gmail.com

 Indices and tables
 ==================